“Isaac went out to meditate in the field toward evening; and he lifted up his eyes and looked, and behold, camels were coming.

 So, husbands be sure to keep your Eve in your sight.
 Learn to hear from her.
 And wives, remember that you are a special gift from heaven.
 Learn to work with your gift and always with an attitude of humility and submission.

-In the meantime time here is a song by the Christian artist, Michael Bolton.
+In the meantime time here is a song by Michael Bolton.
 Listen to it and see where it fits in your life.

 Much love coming your way,